-The #1 Worst Fat to Eat If You're Trying to Lose Weight
+The Worst Fat To Eat If You're Trying To Lose Weight, Say Experts

 Choosing the right kinds of fat can help you lose weight.
 Yep, you read that right.
 Healthy fats such as unsaturated fats (monounsaturated fats and polyunsaturated fats) are satiating, help you absorb vital fat-soluble nutrients, and fight inflammation—all aiding your weight loss efforts.
 But if you choose the bad fats that give dietary fat a bad rap, you'll do your waistline a disservice.

-To get the lowdown on the absolute worst fat to eat for weight loss, we spoke to Serena Poon, a leading chef and nutritionist, and Esther Blum, MS, RD, CDN, CNS, a dietitian with Teton Waters Ranch and author of Eat, Drink, and Be Gorgeous and Cavewomen Don't Get Fat.
+To get the lowdown on the absolute worst fat to eat for weight loss, we spoke to Serena Poon, a leading chef, and nutritionist, and Esther Blum, MS, RD, CDN, CNS, dietitian, and author of Eat, Drink, and Be Gorgeous and Cavewomen Don't Get Fat.
 Find out which foods you should avoid if you're trying to trim down.
 (But be sure to stock up on The 7 Healthiest Foods to Eat Right Now!)

 And the worst type of fat to eat for weight loss is…